 DMX-512 is the most commonly used data protocol for theatrical control.
 For a more technical overview of DMX see the Wikipedia article on DMX.

 DMX is an international ANSI standard maintained by ESTA.
 It is not proprietary to any one manufacturer.
-An enhancement to DMX512 called RDM is also available in some ETC products and is detailed in its own wiki page [RDM].
+An enhancement to DMX512 called RDM is also available in some ETC products for remote configuration of devices.

 Topology & Connectors

 DMX systems consist of a single transmitting or 'master' device plus between one and 32 receiving devices.
-For portable devices (like an ETC Selador Fixture), typically a receiver will use a five pin XLR type connector, with a male connector used for the DMX input to the device, and a female connector used for the DMX thru connector.
+For portable devices such as LED or automated fixtures, typically a receiver will use a five pin XLR type connector, with a male connector used for the DMX input to the device, and a female connector used for the DMX thru connector.

 DMX should always be daisy chained from device to device.
 It should never be "Y-Split" as this will reduce the reliability of communication.